-The Internal Audit Manager is responsible for managing the day to day service and ensuring that the service delivers a service which meets the requirements of the Council and meets the standards.
-They implement appropriate audit processes which are approved by the Head of Finance.
+The Internal Audit Manager is responsible for managing the day to day service and ensuring that the service meets the requirements of the Council and Standards.
+They implement appropriate audit processes which are approved by the Head of Finance & Property.

-The Head of Finance is responsible for delivery of an effective independent internal audit service to the Council in accordance with proper practice (in compliance with the Standards and LGAN).
+The Head of Finance & Property is responsible for delivery of an effective independent internal audit service to the Council in accordance with proper practice (in compliance with the Standards and LGAN).